nimabhk/hiddify-proxy-manager-macos/README.md

 -   Any direct commercial use (even by a single person).
 -   Inclusion or use of any part of this script in another software product.

-For commercial licensing inquiries, please contact me at: **moderndesigner@outlook.com**
+For commercial licensing inquiries, please contact me at: **moderndesigner AT outlook dot com**

 ### 💰 Donations